jschnurr/kubernetes-the-hard-way-on-azure/scripts/deployments/README.md

 # try accessing port 8080 on host in a separate terminal
 curl 127.0.0.1:8080
+# if you are running this on a container then execute this instead in a new command prompt / terminal
+docker exec -it kthw-azure-container curl 127.0.0.1:8080

 # output should be something like this
 <!DOCTYPE html>